 A big reason to choose FCL over LCL is the ability to ship when you’re ready.
 The consolidation time adds some time to shipments, so FCL lets you circumvent that.
 For some, getting out to sea fast is the main priority and shipping this way is the best for that.

 One of the many pros of an FCL shipment is the ability to choose flexible port destinations.
 LCL shipments only go to the busiest ports and even skip entire countries because of this.
-This means that FCL is the only way to ship to some of the different countries in the world.
+This means that FCL is the only option to ship to some of the countries in the world.

 Cons of an FCL Shipment